TaiwoJoshua/php_mysql_db_encrypt_decrypt/README.md

 └── README.md              # Project documentation.
 ```

-### Security Considerations
+## Security Considerations
-Never expose your .env file: It contains sensitive information like database credentials and encryption keys.
+- Never expose your .env file: It contains sensitive information like database credentials and encryption keys.
-Use a strong encryption key: Choose a complex and unique encryption key to secure your backup files.
+- Use a strong encryption key: Choose a complex and unique encryption key to secure your backup files.
-Secure the backups directory: Store backups in a location that is not publicly accessible.
+- Secure the backups directory: Store backups in a location that is not publicly accessible.

+## Contributing
+Feel free to submit issues or pull requests if you find any bugs or have suggestions for new features.